cdevroe/favorite-toots/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-This plugin should be considered beta.
-Please send bug reports, feedback, and questions to GitHub or on Mastodon.
+**This plugin should be considered beta.**

-Add a list of your favorite toots on Mastodon to any page on your website using a block or shortcode.
+Add a list of your favorite toots on Mastodon to any page on your website using a block.

 == Description ==

-Add a list of your favorite toots on Mastodon to any page on your website using a block or shortcode.
+Add a list of your favorite toots on Mastodon to any page on your website using a block.

 == Installation ==